The Gift of Insult

 A great Samurai warrior, now old, had decided to teach Zen Buddhism to young people.
 Despite his age, the legend was that he could defeat any adversary.

 One afternoon, a young warrior – known for his complete lack of scruples – arrived there.
-He was famous for using techniques of provocation: he waited until his adversary made the first move and then swiftly counterattacked, skillfully taking advantage of any slightest mistake his adversary made.
+He was famous for using provocation techniques: he waited until his adversary made the first move and then swiftly counterattacked, skillfully taking advantage of any slightest mistake his adversary made.
 He had never lost a fight.
-Hearing of the Samurai’s reputation, he had come to defeat him, to increase his fame.
+Hearing of the Samurai’s reputation, he had come to defeat him in order to increase his fame.
 All the students were against the idea, but the old master accepted the challenge.

-All gathered on the town square, and the young man started insulting the old master.
+All gathered in the town square, and the young man insulted the old master.
 He threw a few rocks in his direction, spat in his face, shouted every insult under the sun – he even insulted his ancestors.
 For hours, he did everything to provoke him, but the old man kept smiling and remained impassive.
-At the end of the afternoon, by now feeling exhausted and humiliated, the young warrior left.
+At the end of the afternoon, the young warrior left after feeling exhausted and humiliated.

 Disappointed that the master had received so many insults and provocations, the students asked: “How could you bear such indignity?
 Why didn’t you use your sword, even if you might lose the fight, instead of displaying such cowardice in front of us all?”